Can BPH be treated?

 Maybe your symptoms are just an inconvenience and don't trouble you too much.
 In this case, you may feel you're happy enough living with the symptoms once you've had your BPH diagnosed.
 That's fine.
 You should still keep an eye on things though and have regular check-ups.
 This is often referred to as "watchful waiting".

 If, like many men, the symptoms of BPH are spoiling your enjoyment of life, there's no need to put up with them.
 There are several drugs available to help, including:

 Somewhere between six and nine out of ten men find that alpha-blockers help them.
-They can improve your International Prostate Symptom Score (IPSS) by 30-40% and urine flow rate by 16-25%.
-Alpha–blockers can effective symptomatic relief within one week of treatment (Narayan et al, 1998) and they are available to buy OTC or on a prescription.11
+They can improve your International Prostate Symptom Score (IPSS) and urine flow rate.
+Alpha-blockers such as tamsulosin can provide effective symptom relief within one week of treatment11 and they are available to buy OTC or on a prescription.

 5-alpha reductase inhibitors